SAP-archive/teched2020-developer-keynote/abap/src/README.md

 ## Running the app

-Now that all objects are activated, you can rest the RAP application by going to the service binding selecting the entity, and clicking the "Preview" button.
+Now that all objects are activated, you can test the RAP application by going to the service binding selecting the entity, and clicking the "Preview" button.